-is originally from Japan.
+is from Saitama, Japan.
 She began her training at Van Metre School of Dance in Tennessee and continued at Koshizuka Natsuko Ballet School in Japan.
-She attained her Bachelor's degree of Fine Arts in Dance Performance from Butler University.
-In the summer of 2007 Ayako attended the Vaganova Seminar in St. Petersburg, Russia where she studied with renowned professors from Rimsky-Korsakov Conservatory.
+She earned a Bachelor of Fine Arts degree in Dance Performance from Butler University.
+Ayako has attended the Vaganova Seminar in St. Petersburg, Russia, where she studied with renowned professors from Rimsky-Korsakov Conservatory.
 She has also trained with Orlando Ballet School and Parsons Dance Company.
-Ayako joined the Lexington Ballet Company in 2009.
-Her recent repertoires include the title role of Cinderella, Myrtha in Giselle, Caterpillar in Alice in Wonderland, Nurse in Romeo and Juliet, Mazurka variation from Les Sylphides, Prayer in Coppelia, Dew Drop Fairy, Spanish soloist, Chinese soloist, and Marzipan in The Nutcracker, and various roles created by Luis Dominguez.
-Ayako believes the dance art form is an important part of education and enjoys teaching at The Lexington Ballet School and participating in outreach programs in the community.
-Ayako is excited to dance with the company for the ninth season and would like to thank her teachers and her family for their guidance and continuous support.
+Ayako danced professionally with Lexington Ballet Company for 10 years.
+Some of her repertoire includes the title role of Cinderella, The Dying Swan, Myrtha in Giselle, Caterpillar in Alice in Wonderland, Nurse in Romeo and Juliet, Mazurka variation from Les Sylphides, Prayer in Coppélia, Dew Drop Fairy, Lead Arabian, Spanish soloist, Chinese soloist, and Marzipan in The Nutcracker, and various roles created by Luis Dominguez.
+Ayako is passionate about passing on the dance art form to the next generation, and enjoys every moment of teaching.
+She has been teaching at Lexington Ballet School and its summer intensive, adult intensive and MAD camp for the last 10 years.
+She has successfully completed the American Ballet Theatre® National Training Curriculum (Pre-Primary to Level 3) in New York City.
+She is also a certified Pilates instructor and likes to incorporate Pilates exercises in the training to help create a healthy and strong dancer.
+She has coached for Youth American Grand Prix, Stage One, Headliners and other regional competitions.
+She has been a guest teaching artist with Kentucky Governor’s School of Arts, The Lexington Theater Company, and surrounding schools in Kentucky.
+Ayako is grateful to be living the dream and would like to thank her teachers, colleagues, and family for their continuous support and inspiration.

 is from Kernersville, North Carolina and began her ballet training at the University of North Carolina School of the Arts, where she trained for ten years.
 Alexandra continued her training, on both academic and dance scholarships, at Mercyhurst University in Erie, PA where she graduated Cum Laude, receiving a BA in Dance with a minor in Accounting.
 It is in Erie that she performed with the Lake Erie Ballet Company for three seasons under the direction of Alethea Bodine, performing a variety of lead roles.
 She also completed a season as a member of the Mercyhurst Ballet Theatre, an in-residence company at Mercyhurst University under the direction of Tauna Hunter and Michael Gleason, before joining the Lexington Ballet in 2014.
 In her first two seasons with Lexington Ballet, Alexandra has performed roles such as The Gryphon in Alice in Wonderland and Lady Capulet in Romeo and Juliet.
 Alexandra is very excited to return to Lexington Ballet for a third season as a company member.